Moment evolution equations and moment matching for stochastic image EPDiff: Background

-This equation and every following equation of mappings can be interpreted by pointwise evaluation for each point in $\mathcal{D}$.
-A path of diffeomorphisms induces a path of images $I_t$ by the pushforward-action $(\phi_t)_{*}I = I \circ \phi_t^{-1} =: I_t$.
-Given a \emph{source image} $I_0$ and a \emph{target image} $T$ we consider the energy functional $E$ given by
+This equation and every subsequent equation of mappings can be interpreted by pointwise evaluation for each point in $x\in \mathcal{D}$.
+The name of \eqref{eq:reconstruct} is due to the one-to-one correspondence between $u$ and $\phi$, which is ensured by the fundamental theorem of time-dependent flows \cite[Thm.
+9.48]{lee2013smooth}.
+We therefore also refer to $u$ as a \emph{velocity field}.
+For notational ease, we will omit the subscript $t\in[0,1]$ and simply write $u=(u_t)$, and similarly, $\phi = (\phi_t)$.